 Setup and Pairing Workflow

 AirTag 2 pairs in one tap on iOS 18 or newer the moment you hold the tag near an iPhone.
-The Find My app handles the rest and the tag shows up alongside any existing AirTags within about 30 seconds.
+The Find My app handles the rest and the tag shows up alongside any existing AirTags.
 There is no Android setup flow because Apple does not publish a Find My app for Android.

 Xiaomi Tag pairs through the Mi Home app on either platform, but the first-run screen asks you to commit to either Find My or Find Hub before pairing completes.
 Once you confirm, the tag binds to that network for life.
-Resetting the tag (long-press for 10 seconds plus a battery pop) is the only way to switch sides later.
+Resetting and re-pairing is the only way to switch sides later.

 How Different Is Tap-to-Find on Each Tag?

 This is the cleanest practical gap between the two pucks.
-AirTag 2’s second-gen U2 UWB gives the tag a directional arrow that points within roughly 30 to 45 cm on an iPhone 15 or newer.
+AirTag 2’s second-gen U2 UWB gives compatible iPhones a direction-and-distance arrow instead of a Bluetooth-only proximity ring.

 For a head-to-head among UWB dual-network trackers, our Chipolo LOOP vs AirTag 2 comparison covers the closest premium alternative; the LOOP is the only sub-$50 dual-network puck with UWB at all in 2026.